alanjones2/Alan-Jones-article-code/riskviz/draft.md

     data['Bacon Eater'] = [bacon]

-First we'll draw some bar charts to see if that better represnts the risk of eating bacon.
+First we'll draw some bar charts to see if that better represents the risk of eating bacon.
 We'll use the plotting features of Pandas to do this.

 The following bar chart puts the additional risk into better perspective than the raw data.
 The _Bacon Eater_ column is tiny compared to the overall population.